Helping You Breathe

 Other Hospital Stays for People with COPD

 Like anybody else, people with COPD may need surgery.
 There are always risks with surgery, and they are not much worse in people with mild or moderate COPD.
-In people with severe COPD, however, surgery is more risky especially when operating 0 on the belly or chest.
+For people with severe COPD, however, surgery is more risky especially, when operating on the belly or chest.

 Ask your healthcare professional to work with the surgery team to find the safest way to help you sleep during surgery and control your pain as you recover.
 Planning ahead and working as a team can make surgery safer for most people with COPD, even those with severe or very severe COPD.